CCSDForge/ccsd-inbox/README.md

 # ccsd-inbox

-An implementation of a *COAR Notification Inbox* based on software from [CottageLabs / coar-notifications](https://github.com/CottageLabs/coar-notifications)
+An implementation of a *COAR Notification Inbox* based on the [COAR Notification manager](https://github.com/CottageLabs/coar-notifications) developed by [CottageLabs](https://github.com/CottageLabs)

 **Alpha Release**